amos-project/amos/README.md

 store.dispatch(reset(1));
 ```

-The function [`event()`](#event) accepts one optional parameter called `creator` and
+The function [`signal()`](#signal) accepts one optional parameter called `creator` and
-returns a `EventFactory`.
+returns a `SignalFactory`.
 The `creator` is an optional function, which is called when
-you call `EventFactory`, its return value will be used as the second parameter of the
+you call `SignalFactory`, its return value will be used as the second parameter of the
 subscribers and the return value of [`store.dispatch()`](#storedispatch) when you
 dispatch it.

-**Please note that an event will only be dispatched to the boxes which is invoked
+**Please note that an signal will only be dispatched to the boxes which is invoked
 already(`select(box)` and `dispatch(mutation)` will invoke the relative `box`
 automatically).**